odoo/owl/doc/v3/owl/owl3_design.md

 erased from the content of the template).

 ### Static prop helper

+This idea was explored here and, unlike the others in this section, ended up shipping as `useProps.static()`.

 It is often useful to only import a single component prop: